The importance of live wedding songs

 What are the most common questions that couples ask you?

-Most couples are concerned about the list of wedding songs and cost.
+Most couples are concerned about the list of wedding songs and costs.
 Also, they ask if the group is able to accompany a guest who wants to perform.
 I assure couples that my group is able to handle all wedding songs requests.

 What differentiates wedding musicians?

 A serious musician who knows the craft of music & entertainment will be the one to hire.
 Couples should be sure of what instruments and singers they want in the group and the kind of wedding songs they want to be played.
-They should ask how long they want the musicians to perform for, what kind of attire is requested and if they want entertainment for the reception.
+They should ask how long they want the wedding musicians to perform for, what kind of attire is requested and if they want entertainment for wedding reception.

 What was the most unusual wedding where you played wedding songs?

 The most unusual was when, after the ceremony, the staff had set up a table of crème pies and the guests started throwing them at each other.
 Another that comes to mind was at Orcas Island, the couple was married on a sailboat way offshore and sailed in to celebrate with their patiently waiting guests onshore.